HAhmedHesham/Evolution-of-Kotlin-apps-replication-package/ReplicationPackage/readme.md

 A more detailed explanation of the problem and overview of results can be found in the paper (paper.pdf).

 ### Requirements
 Experiments were performed using a RasberryPi and Nexus6P device running on Android 6.0.1.
 Software requirements are listed in the designated subfolders.
+Besides the requirements for Android-Runner, some python packages should be installed list in requirements.txt.

 ### Reproduction
 This repository consists of subfolders that allow the replication of the project.
 Each subfolder (except 00 Data) contains its own readme file that provides a detailed description on the requirements and usage. **If only interested in replicating the data analysis the subfolder 00 Data and 05 Analysis are sufficient.**